NYPL/dgx-header-component/README.md

 To run unit tests, run `npm test` in the terminal.
 Or run `npm run test-with-coverage` to run the test and see the test coverage.

+Running unit tests with those commands will set the environment variable `IS_TEST_ENV` to be true.

 ### Navigation Configuration
 The current navigation can be used by importing `navConfig` from the module and passing it as a prop.
 Custom navigation can be passed if it follows a similar structure to what is in `/src/navConfig.js`.